ShirazAdam/microsoft-sqlserver-2022/README.md

 For convenience for the public i  uploaded  a zip file with all the folders to just drop it there. zip file: OldServerControlsFolders.zip

-SQL Server 2022 express (I believe it work the same for Dev/Ent) on WINDOWS container build 16.0.4105.2 (!)
+SQL Server 2022 express (I believe it will work the same for Dev/Ent) on WINDOWS container build 16.0.4105.2 (!)
 <br/>
 Cheers.